-AEP Travel Policy provides employees (authorized to travel on the company's behalf) with reasonable transportation, lodging, meals and other services necessary to conduct official business.
-This policy applies only to travel expenses.
-The Company's policy is also to reimburse employees for all reasonable expenses they incur on business in a timely manner.
+AEP's Travel and Entertainment Policy provides employees (authorized to travel on the company's behalf) with reasonable transportation, lodging, meals and other services necessary to conduct official business.
+The company reimburses employees for all reasonable expenses incurred in the course of business.

-Because not every situation encountered while traveling on business can be anticipated, each employee shall exercise good judgment and fiscal responsibility when doing business for the Company.
+Since every situation encountered while traveling on business cannot be anticipated, each employee shall exercise good judgment and fiscal responsibility when doing business for the Company.

-Whenever possible, employees should obtain prior management approval for any expenditures not specifically covered in this policy.
+Whenever possible, employees should obtain prior management approval for any expenditures not specifically covered in the policy.
 Exceptions to this policy require prior approval from the employee's immediate supervisor.
 It is the responsibility of all managers to ensure that employees who travel are aware of and adhere to this policy.

-For the intent of this policy, the reference to employee includes both employees and contractors directed to travel on company business.
+Under this policy, the term employee includes both employees and contractors directed to travel on company business.